 Thank you, Mary Roach, for a GREAT presentation for this year's Rochester Reads author event on May 15th!

-Thank you to everyone for participating in all of the Rochester Reads 2013 events this spring.
-We look forward to seeing you back here for RR 2014!
+Thank you to everyone for participating in all of the Rochester Reads 2013 events.

 Mary Roach is known for her wry science writing in the bestselling books Stiff and Spook.
 In Packing for Mars, Roach tackles the strange science of space travel, and the psychology, technology, and politics that go into sending a crew into orbit.
 Roach is unfailingly inquisitive (Why is it impolite for astronauts to float upside down during conversations?
 Just how smelly does a spacecraft get after a two week mission?), and she eagerly seeks out the stories that don't make it onto NASA's website--from SPCA-certified space suits for chimps, to the trial-and-error approach to crafting menus during the space program's early years (when the chefs are former livestock veterinarians, taste isn't high on the priority list). (from amazon.com)